inikishev/torchzero/docs/source/FAQ.rst

 For instance, both :py:class:`tz.m.Adam<torchzero.modules.Adam>` and :py:class:`tz.m.RandomizedFDM<torchzero.modules.RandomizedFDM>` modules have an eps parameter, but they have completely different meanings and value ranges in each module.
 Applying an eps setting intended for Adam to RandomizedFDM could cause unexpected behavior.

-To avoid this issue and ensure settings are applied to the intended modules, use the :code:`set_params` method.
+To avoid this issue and ensure settings are applied to the intended modules, use the :code:`set_param_groups` method.
 This allows you to pass parameter groups specifically to a particular module.

 .. code:: python